nirenjan/libx52/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Logs**
-If applicable, add screenshots to help explain your problem.
+* If applicable, add screenshots to help explain your problem.
+* Attach the detailed X52 daemon logs.

 **Environment (please complete the following information):**
  - OS: [e.g. Ubuntu, OSX]